 I am licensed in Washington with 15 years of professional work experience in community mental health and private practice.
 I graduated with a Master's of Psychology in Marriage and Family Therapy from Chapman University in 2005.
 I have experience in supporting clients through situational issues as well as developing strategies to manage chronic challenges.
 I earned designation as a Child Mental Health Specialist and provided clinical supervision to provisional licensees, interns, and senior clinicians before moving to private practice.
 We will collaborate to dev...

 I am a Licensed Mental Health Counselor with over 5 years of experience.
 I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, shame, parenting problems, career challenges, and those seeking personal growth.
 My therapy style is warm and interactive.
 I consider it a privilege to hear your story and walk alongside you.
 I believe healing is real and hope is available to you.
 My approach combines cognitive-behavioral, interpersonal neurobiology, and dialectical behavioral therapy techniques.
 I hope you feel see...

-I am licensed in Iowa and Illinois with 7 years of professional clinical work experience.
-I have a Masters of Science in Mental Health Counseling, a Masters of Divinity with 4 Units of Clinical Pastoral Education, and over 15 years of Ministerial/Pastoral Practice.
-I have experience in helping clients with stress and anxiety, coping with addictions, trauma and abuse, coping with grief and loss, & dementia caregiver stress.
+I am licensed in Washington with 20 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking that first step to sign up for therapy can take courage!
 It is also a sign that you are already taking action towards your goals.